-Your recommenders are doing you a favor, so the least you can do is make their job easier by following proper LOR etiquette.
-Breaking these important letter of rec rules may result in your recommenders deciding not to dish out the most favorable review.
+Your recommenders are doing you a favor, so the least you can do is make their job easier by following proper letter of recommendation (LOR) etiquette.
+Breaking these important rules may result in your recommenders deciding not to dish out the most favorable review.
 Stay on their good side, help them stay organized, and most importantly, make sure you DO NOT commit any of these LOR mistakes:

-1. Do Not Give them short notice.
 Your recommenders have full-time jobs, lives, and potentially other recommendations to write.
-If you ask for their recommendation too close to the deadline, you may end up without a recommendation.
+If you ask for their recommendation too close to the deadline, you may end up without one.

 • A copy of your resume/CV